 1. Become familiar with your responsibilities under the program.

-They’re listed in our Section 8 Landlord/Owner Handbook, which is available through our office by calling (623) 930-2180.
-You also can come to the office at 6842 N. 61st Ave. to pick one up.
-We make sure that all prospective clients and landlords receive both the Participant Handbook and the Landlord/Owner Handbook in order to best understand all aspects of the program.
-The Handbook gives information about how to rent through the Section 8 program, the lease, entering into a program contract (known as the Housing Assistance Payment Contract or HAP Contract), inspections and rental payments, which are just a few of the topics discussed.
-We also recommend reviewing the Section 8 Participant Handbook to understand the responsibilities and rights of your Section 8 tenant.
+They are listed in our Section 8 Landlord/Owner handbook.
+The Handbook gives information about how to rent through the Section 8 program, the lease, entering into a program contract (known as the Housing Assistance Payments contract or HAP Contract), inspections and rental payments, which are just a few of the topics discussed.

 2. List your unit(s) with CHD administrative office.